 Hugh Sebag-Montefiore Enigma: The Battle for the Code (Phoenix, 2001) ISBN-10: 0753811308 ISBN-13: 978-0753811306

 Montefiore goes from the invention of the Enigma machine through pre-war espionage to early Polish successes and into the wartime work of Bletchley Park.
+Only a brief reference to the "Colossus" computers and Bletchley's success against the Lorenz Geheimschreiber traffic.

 Michael Smith The Secrets of Station X (Biteback, 2011) ISBN 978-1-84954-095-7

 Perhaps the most comprehensive of all these in its coverage of the range of work undertaken at Bletchley Park and its outstations, as well as the work of the Y-Service.
-Also describes the prewar efforts against Enigma in Poland France and the UK.
+Also describes the prewar efforts against Enigma in Poland, France and the UK.

 Most importantly, the files themselves: I believe that the DEFE3 material has long been available on microfilm in Canada and the USA.
 It can now be downloaded free from The National Archives in Kew, London (long after I did my research there).
 You might like to start by looking at their online catalogue.